MischaU8/yumyum/modelling/create-180-degree-arc-slot-ends_398kuE2SZKU.md

 Start by creating a sphere with the radius equal to half the slot width, choose the new body (`B`) option, then select the edges you'd like to work with.

-Increase the *fillet distance* then press and hold the `shift` key and click on the sphere to reference it.
+Increase the *fillet distance* then press and hold the `Shift` key and click on the sphere to reference it.

 Hide or remove the sphere and you're all set.